Shower the People

 "Shower the People" is the opening track on James Taylor's 1976 album In the Pocket.

 Reception

-Cash Box said that the song is "a meaningful ballad that will pick up a lot of FM airplay" said that it has "a way with melody and phrasing" similar to other Taylor songs.
-Record Worldsaid that "This midtempo offering is bolstered by a great singalong chorus."
+Cash Box said that the song is "a meaningful ballad that will pick up a lot of FM airplay" and said that it has "a way with melody and phrasing" similar to other Taylor songs.
+Record World said that "This midtempo offering is bolstered by a great singalong chorus."